 The article begins with a background and moves on to a methods section and historical background.
 The discussion then examines the testimonies given to the Commission and its subsequent recommendations compared to what actually transpired regarding the nursing profession after its recommendations were made, in line with the research questions.
 The conclusions section examines the extent to which the recommendations regarding staffing planning meet current needs.

+Research questions

 The research questions are as follows:

 1. What were the recommendations of the Commission regarding staffing planning for the nursing workforce?